 SYNTACTIC MINIMALISM AND INFORMATION DENSITY IN JOURNALISTIC TEXTS

-Valiyeva Madina Faxriddin qizi
+• Valiyeva Madina Faxriddin qizi Master’s student of Asia International University

 Abstract